 Finally came a public works project: Jacksboro Highway was widened.
 The city, invoking eminent domain, removed with a bulldozer what had not already been removed by indictment, bullet, or bomb.

-And in 1983 one of the most-storied names along the Highway died.
+And in 1983 one of the most-storied names along the Highway to Hell died.